What is a KPI, a CSF and BSC?

 CSF and BSC are short for Critical Success Factors and Balanced Scorecards.

-Doesn’t only measuring key customers’ satisfaction ignore the damage a dissatisfied customer can do to your reputation by telling others about the bad experience?
+Why do you focus measurement on KEY CUSTOMERS’ SATISFACTION and ignore the damage a dissatisfied insignificant customer can do to your reputation by telling others about the bad experience?

 Do we want all customers to be satisfied equally?
 I would suggest to you the answer is ‘no’.
 Why?
 Because we have a core group of customers that are critical to our business and we want our staff to be focused on them.
 If we have somebody in dispatch we want them to single out all the priority or key customers’ dispatches and make sure these are dispatched first and that these are double checked, maybe with some special quality assurance procedures so that nothing will go wrong with their delivery.